SRG/eROSITA-SDSS view on the relation between X-ray and UV emission for quasars: Discussion

-Below, we discuss several aspects of the results of this study and what could be improved in future work.
-Let us recall that we have divided the observed dispersion of the $\lx$--$\luv$ correlation into three components: luminosity measurement uncertainties, variability and intrinsic scatter.
-We rely on the results of previous statistical studies of quasars in estimating the contribution of (long-term) X-ray and (short-term) optical--UV variability, whereas the intrinsic dispersion is described by a pair of free parameters, $\s{intUV}$ and $\s{intX}$.
+Let us recall that we have divided the total dispersion of the $\lx$--$\luv$ correlation into three components: luminosity measurement uncertainties, variability and intrinsic scatter.
+We relied on the results of previous statistical studies of quasars in estimating the contribution of (long-term) X-ray and (short-term) optical--UV variability, and described the intrinsic dispersion by a pair of free parameters, $\s{intUV}$ and $\s{intX}$.

-Since the current \srg/eROSITA--SDSS sample is composed of fairly bright quasars (in terms of their X-ray and optical--UV fluxes), the X-ray and UV luminosity measurement uncertainties provide minor contributions to the total observed dispersion.
+Since the current \srg/eROSITA--SDSS sample is composed of fairly bright quasars (in terms of their X-ray and optical--UV fluxes), the X-ray and UV luminosity measurement uncertainties provide minor contributions to the total dispersion.
 We can formally define the latter with respect to the primary dependence and along the X-ray axis, $\Sigtotx$, as a sum of $\Sigintx$, the mean value of $\Sigvarx$ and the mean value of $\Sigmx$ over the sample.
 We can similarly define the total dispersion relative to the UV axis, $\Sigtotuv$.
 We thus find that $\Sigtotx= 0.092\pm0.006$ is composed of $73.4\pm1.8\% $ intrinsic scatter, $22.7\pm1.6\% $ variability (namely, long-term variability) and $3.83\pm0.25\%$ luminosity measurement uncertainties.
 For $\Sigtotuv=0.009\pm 0.003$, the corresponding fractions are $32^{+16}_{-30}$\%, $67^{+31}_{-16}$\% (namely, short-term variability) and $1.0^{+0.4}_{-0.2}$\%.
 Therefore, long-term (on time scales of years) variability provides a significant but subdominant contribution to the total dispersion of the $\lx$--$\luv$ correlation for the current sample, allowing us to obtain robust constraints on the intrinsic scatter.